Uncover Your Curiosity

 Unpaid experience is equally as valuable as paid experience.
 In the Science + Health fields, there is often an abundance of volunteer opportunities available.
 Whether you are surveying land, assisting at a hospital or medical facility, or taking lead in a student organization, your experience is relevant!
 Because Santa Barbara has one of the largest concentrations of nonprofit organizations in the US, we encourage you to explore those in the area for volunteer opportunities.

-In addition, check out Shoreline for a list of UCSB organizations to become involved in.
-If you find a cause or program which you are passionate about, consider taking on leadership roles to gain the interpersonal skills necessary for the Science + Health field.
+In addition, check out our Extracurriculars page for access to all campus organizations at to become involved in at UCSB.
+If you find a cause or program which you are passionate about, consider taking on leadership roles to gain the interpersonal skills necessary for careers in Science + Health.
 Do not hesitate to showcase these on your resume and CV!

 For extracurricular opportunities in the medical, veterinary, dental, pharmacy, physical therapy, podiatry, and optometry fields, visit UCSB Health Professions Advising’s Extra-Curricular Experiences page.